Madeline Zima: Career

 Madeline Zima began her career when she was two years old with an appearance in a television commercial for Downy fabric softener.
 In 1993, as a child actress, she landed a main role as Grace Sheffield on the television show The Nanny, which lasted six seasons and ran until 1999.

-In 2007, Zima played the main role of Mia Lewis in the first two seasons of the Showtime comedy-drama Californication alongside David Duchovny, appearing as a guest in series 3 & 4 through to 2011.
+In 2007, Zima played the main role of Mia Lewis in the first two seasons of the Showtime comedy-drama Californication alongside David Duchovny, appearing as a guest star in seasons 3 & 4 through to 2011.
 In promotion of the fictional book her character wrote, Fucking & Punching, Zima starred in several Californication webisodes featured on YouTube.
 Zima has become known for her work in films including The Hand That Rocks the Cradle, A Cinderella Story, Dimples, Looking for Sunday, Once in a Very Blue Moon, Legacy, and The Collector.

 In 2009, Zima joined the cast of Heroes as Gretchen Berg, Claire Bennet's quirky bisexual roommate and tentative love interest.
 She appeared as a guest star on several television shows, including Law & Order, JAG, and Touched by an Angel.
 She also guest starred in an episode of The Vampire Diaries, and in two episodes of the 2017 Twin Peaks: The Return.
 In 2012, she was cast in a co-starring role in the ABC drama pilot Gilded Lilys, but the series was not picked up by ABC.
 Zima starred in The Blondes (2019), a scripted podcast series, with her sister Yvonne.

 In 2020, she appeared in HBO's Perry Mason and in 2021, in an episode of NCIS: Hawaiʻi.
 In 2022, she landed a recurring role as Casey Brinke / Space Case in season 4 of Doom Patrol.
 In 2023, Zima joined Megan Fox in S.K.
 Dale's 2024 sci-fi thriller Subservience.
+In 2026, she played a guest role in the CBS medical-mystery series Watson.